 Two-Point Traffic Violation Convictions in California

-Some traffic violations result in two points in California.
-Examples of these offenses include:
+Some traffic violations result in two points in California, such as:

 - Exceeding 100 mph while driving